-Without the right guidance, a company’s public relations efforts may potentially destroy its image and brand.
-Through research, there are plenty of things that companies should avoid when trying to establish relationships with journalists and their target audience.
-But, a handful stands out as some of the biggest grievances that companies should avoid.
+Without the right guidance, a company’s public relations efforts can potentially destroy its brand image.
+There are plenty of things that you should avoid when trying to establish relationships with journalists and your target audience.
+We’ve compiled a list of the biggest mistakes you can make when doing media outreach.

 For a company

 1) Having too much pride

 In the PR world, a company with too much pride can hurt itself significantly.
 Of course, it is perfectly normal to be happy and have a sense of accomplishment when you succeed as a company.
 However, if you fail to understand the importance of doing the little things and being humble through the public relations process, you will turn many people off.
 A high and mighty attitude could cost you valuable media coverage.

 While most companies may have a general plan in their minds, they may not have thought about the specifics of their idea and objectives.
 Looking at PR activities in a superficial way can cause you problems in PR strategy planning and rob you of the time required to establish a crisis management plan.

 Whether it is about your industry, your target media professionals, or your audience, not doing the right research will prove to the industry that you do not have sufficient knowledge to emerge into the market.
 From the lack of planning, you may run the risk of developing inconsistent and ineffective plans.
 Rather than looking at the big picture, you only focus on one aspect of it.
 For example, if one of your main goals is “increasing brand awareness,” you need to measure everything that goes into trying to reach this goal.